temporalio/documentation/docs-src/typescript/chapter-durable-execution/intrinsic-non-determinism.md

 - **Deterministic `Date.now`**: Instead of the standard JavaScript `Date.now()`, which returns the current timestamp, Temporal provides a deterministic version.
 This function returns the historical start time of the current Workflow task, ensuring consistency across Workflow replays.

 - **Deterministic `setTimeout`**: The traditional `setTimeout()` function is replaced with a custom implementation in Temporal.
-This version behaves similarly to the standard function but leverages `workflow.sleep()` internally.
+This version behaves similarly to the standard function but leverages `sleep()` internally.
 This allows for predictable and controllable behavior within the Workflow context, aligning with Temporal's deterministic execution model.

 Using these deterministic versions of standard JavaScript functions ensures that Temporal Workflows remain consistent and repeatable across different executions, which is crucial for reliable workflow management.